WATDAHECKLOL-Studios/Vulnerabilities/SCP Roleplay Classic/README.md

 ## I first found out about the game by a friend, I decide to take a look, At first the first vulnerability discovered was the play sound, I was very pleased with this, and I decide to take a deeper look.

 ## I decide to decomplie and anylze the game, and mostly all the scripts were made by ChatGPT!
-And soon realized the entire gun system was vulnerable, and soon more were discovered, going under watermole's radar for more under a week!
+And soon realized the entire gun system was vulnerable, and soon more were discovered, going under watermole's radar for more than a week!

 ## While at first walermole decided to downplayed the severity of the situation, as soon as he noticed when we were in-game, he decided to teleport one of our employees and say "stop using my remotes"
 ## He didn't even care!
 He was still making money!